JACET ESP 関東 1 月研究会_Announcement of January 28, 2023 meeting of JACET ESP Kanto

 Title: Novice EAP learners’ genre play capacity

-Presenter: DU Jianying, Huazhong University of Science and Technology (HUST), China Abstract:
+DU Jianying, Huazhong University of Science and Technology (HUST), China Abstract:

 The dual nature of genre as both conventional and innovational encourages the EAP pedagogy to aim at not only genre production but also genre creation.
 As a relatively recent pedagogical endeavor, genre play serves as a bridge between conventional norms and innovative practices.
 Drawing on the pedagogical effect of genre play, this article calls for an attention to the novice EAP learners’ personal interest and personified expression as the universal learning need, in addition to target genres as their specific need.
 In our study, data obtained through textual analysis and discourse-based interview suggests that students are better motivated to push the genre boundaries when they maintain the control over the stylistic form and when their subjective views are valued.
 For the first-year undergraduate students with very limited experience in producing academic genres, the EAP-specific lexico- grammatical and rhetorical devices remain the shortest board in their genre capacity.
 The undergraduate EAP pedagogy therefore should encourage explicit discussion and playful manipulation of linguistic patterns and rhetorical effects.
 Meanwhile, though genre play has the potential to sweeten the undergraduate EAP pedagogy, pertinent learner need analysis is needed for the playful tasks to